jreyes88/Web-Accessibility/README.md

 ### Hands on Training Accessibility Testing Workshop

-- This was a morning workshop I attended on April 2, 2020, put on by [Knowbility](https://knowbility.org/), and hosted by [Nicolas Steenhout](https://twitter.com/vavroom).
+- This was a morning workshop I attended on April 2, 2020, put on by [Knowbility](https://knowbility.org/), and hosted by [Nicolas Steenhout](https://twitter.com/vavroom)
-- Notes can be found [here](https://github.com/jreyes88/Web-Accessibility/tree/main/Hands%20on%20Training%20Accessibility%20Testing%20-%20Virtual%20Workshop).
+- Notes can be found [here](https://github.com/jreyes88/Web-Accessibility/tree/main/Hands%20on%20Training%20Accessibility%20Testing%20-%20Virtual%20Workshop)
-- Online details can be found [here](https://knowbility.org/services/online-training/hands-on-training-accessibility-testing-workshop/).
+- Online details can be found [here](https://knowbility.org/services/online-training/hands-on-training-accessibility-testing-workshop/)

+---

+### Solving Cross-Team Accessibility Challenges with Cypress

+- Mostly an ad for Cypress Accessibility and Cypress Cloud tooling, there were a few snippets that I appreciated about accessibility testing culture that were worth noting
+- Presented on April 2, 2026 by Cypress, presented by [Mark Noonan](https://www.linkedin.com/in/markthomasnoonan/)
+- Notes can be found [here](https://github.com/jreyes88/Web-Accessibility/tree/main/Solving%20Cross-Team%20Accessibility%20Challenges%20with%20Cypress)
+- Recording can be [found](https://youtu.be/jEbd7EBXqvI?si=d-uOYsv7luQgC2sB) here